 Get More Out of Your Exercises.
 Go PRO!

 The question of whether isotonic exercise is better than isometric has been debated time after time and the reality is that there is really no clear cut winner.
 What it really comes down to is what your goals are.
 Before you commit to one form of exercise or another, you need to understand and define your goals.

-If you want to be a body builder, then isotonic exercises are not going to be your thing.
+If you want to be a bodybuilder, then isotonic exercises are not going to be your thing.
 However, if overall fitness is what you are looking for then isotonic exercises are going to be the perfect fit for your bodybuilding workout plan.
-If you are an athlete or you are looking to improve you physical condition then this form of exercise should dominate your exercise routine.
+If you are an athlete or if you are looking to improve your physical condition, then this form of exercise should dominate your exercise routine.

 The truth is that isotonic exercises are best used in combination with other exercises.

 While many people have the opinion that it is either isotonic or isometric exercises, the truth is that those exercises are excellent when used in combination with each other.
 In addition, it is always best to employ a fair amount of cardiovascular work as well as ample stretching before and after each workout in order to avoid any potential injuries you might encounter while working out.

 With any weightlifting exercises, whether they are isotonic or isometric, always proceed with caution.
 You should push yourself to lift more and up the intensity of any workout, but there is a fine line between pushing your body hard and causing undue injury to yourself.

 If you are lifting weights and you are lifting to the point to where you are unable to maintain proper form and technique then you are lifting too much.
 Back off the weight amount until you can lift the weight properly.